ietf-wg-alto/draft-ietf-alto-path-vector/reviews/chair-review.md

   We agree the second approach is not clearly specified.
 The new text follows the same structure of previous paragraphs and only focuses on what is achievable with the PV extension.

+  NEW:
+   With the extension defined in this document, an ALTO server can selectively reveal the CDNs and service edges that reside along the paths between different end hosts, together with their properties such as capabilities (e.g., storage, GPU) and available Service Level Agreement (SLA) plans.
+Thus, an ALTO client may leverage the information to better conduct CDN request routing or offload functionalities from the user equipment to the service edge, with considerations on different resource constraints.

 - S5.1.3: When Section 5 begins, it says that "This section gives a non-normative overview of the Path Vector extension."
 However, in S5.1.3,